Fixtures Administration for Club and County Board Sites

 If you added the ground for an Away fixture this will be displayed as ‘freetext’ and the ground will not be created on the opposition’s Play-Cricket site.

-You may select Cancel to add the officials later and return to the Fixtures page.
-Otherwise, umpires and scorers are selected from a drop down list (illustrated below) or a new one may be added by selecting the Add button.
+Add any other details to complete the fixture.
+Umpires and scorers are selected from a drop down list or a new one may be added by selecting the Add button.
 Remember to save the changes.

 To view or make any amendments to the fixture, find it in the Fixtures page.